Energy in Australia: Coal

 In 2009, Australia was the fourth-highest coal producer in the world, producing 335 megatonnes (Mt) of anthracite (black coal) and 64 Mt of lignite (brown coal).
 Australia was the biggest anthracite exporter, with 31% of global exports (262 Mt out of 836 Mt total).
 Lignite is not exported.
 78% of its 2009 anthracite production was exported (262 Mt out of 335 Mt total).
 In this respect, Australia is an exception to most anthracite exporters.
 Australia's global anthracite export share was 14% of all production (836 Mt out of 5,990 Mt total).

 In 2021, Australia was the world's fifth-largest hard coal producer, following China, India, the United States, and Indonesia.
 Coal remained important to Australia's energy sector, representing 64% of domestic energy production, 32% of the Total Energy Supply (TES), and 53% of electricity generation.
 Moreover, Australia had the second-highest usage of coal in energy production and electricity generation among International Energy Agency (IEA) countries.
 Between 2010 and 2020, the share of coal in energy production dropped from 76% to 65%, in TES from 40% to 30%, and in electricity generation from 71% to 55%.

 In 2020, Australia operated 91 hard coal and three lignite mines, with over 200 coal deposits.
 Most hard coal mines were in Queensland (67%) and New South Wales (30%), while lignite mines were mainly in Victoria's Gippsland Basin, notably the Latrobe Valley.

+Coal mining in Australia has become more controversial because of the strong link between the effects of global warming on Australia and burning coal, including exported coal, and climate change, global warming and sea level rise.
+Coal mining in Australia will as a result have direct impacts on agriculture in Australia, health and natural environment including the Great Barrier Reef.